 About Us

-The Joint Regional Transportation Agency (JRTA) is a provincial Crown corporation tasked with long-range strategic transportation planning across the Halifax and surrounding communities.
+The Joint Regional Transportation Agency (JRTA) is a provincial Crown corporation tasked with long-range strategic transportation planning across Halifax and surrounding communities.

 A key deliverable for the JRTA is the development and execution of the Regional Transportation Plan.